Rainymood/Citadels/README.md

 # Citadels

-This is a port of the card game Citadles.
+This is a port of the card game Citadels.
 Currently the terminal version is being worked on with a web version coming asap.